mlemingcapoo/php-docker-image/README.md

 - Just type ```php <something>```

 # Issues
-- I made this for my personal purpose but any suggestions is appreciated!
+- I made this for my personal purpose only but any suggestions is appreciated!